quickgrid/Setup-Guide/README.md

 https://www.youtube.com/watch?v=WNfFD1MSj44

-Various AMI images available in aws marketplace one of which is NVIDIA Deep Learning AMI.
-Other interesting ones are AWS Deep Learning AMI (Ubuntu 18.04) and AWS Deep Learning Base AMI (Ubuntu 18.04).
+Various AMI images available in aws marketplace one of which is `NVIDIA Deep Learning AMI`.
+Other interesting ones are `AWS Deep Learning AMI (Ubuntu 18.04)` and `AWS Deep Learning Base AMI (Ubuntu 18.04)`.
 These seem to have pytorch, tensorflow setup by default.
 Linux version may be newer in future.
 Links to these AMI,

 https://aws.amazon.com/marketplace/pp/prodview-e7zxdqduz4cbs